google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 That an interface has a legacy caller means that an instance can be called as a function.
 Currently, `HTMLEmbedElement` and `HTMLObjectElement` support this functionality.
 In Chrome 57 this ability was deprecated.
-Calling now throws an exception.
+Starting in Chrome 58, calling throws an exception.

 This change brings Chrome in line with recent spec changes.
 The legacy behavior is not supported in Edge or Safari, and it is being